Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Discussions

 \section{Discussions}

-Symmetry enables universal descriptions of various phenomena and plays a key role in physics.
+Symmetry serves as a foundation for universal descriptions of diverse phenomena and plays a key role in physics.
 Despite the significance of symmetry in closed quantum systems, symmetry of open quantum systems was not fully understood.
 In this work, we have developed a theory of symmetry in open quantum systems.
-On the basis of the operator-state mapping, we reduce symmetry of Liouvillian superoperators to symmetry of non-Hermitian operators in the double Hilbert space and apply the 38-fold symmetry classification of non-Hermitian operators~\cite{Bernard-LeClair-02, KSUS-19, Zhou-Lee-19}.
-We find the rich symmetry classification due to the interplay between symmetry in the corresponding closed quantum systems and symmetry inherent in the construction of Liouvillian superoperators.
-As an illustrative example of open quantum bosonic systems, we study symmetry classes of dissipative quantum spin models.
+Building upon the operator-state mapping, we have reduced symmetry of Liouvillian superoperators to symmetry of non-Hermitian operators in the double Hilbert space and applied the 38-fold symmetry classification of non-Hermitian operators~\cite{Bernard-LeClair-02, KSUS-19, Zhou-Lee-19}.
+We have found the rich symmetry classification due to the interplay between symmetry in the corresponding closed quantum systems and symmetry inherent in the construction of Liouvillian superoperators.
+As an illustrative example of open quantum bosonic systems, we have studied symmetry classes of dissipative quantum spin models.
 Furthermore, we have developed the symmetry classification of the SYK Lindbladians as a prototype of open quantum fermionic many-body systems.
 We have established the periodic tables~\ref{tab: SYK Lindbladian p=1} and \ref{tab: SYK Lindbladian p=2} and elucidated the difference from the counterparts in closed quantum systems.
 We have also numerically studied the complex-spectral statistics of the SYK Lindbladians and demonstrated the dissipative quantum chaos enriched by symmetry.